solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     dotnet run
     ```

 14. This will start the devices simulator program.
 When prompted, enter the command: **start** and press the **Enter** key.
 This simulation will register and initialize many IoT devices, then will begin sending updates.
-By default this simulation is set to run for 10 minutes.
+By default, this simulation is set to run for 10 minutes.

 15. Identify a device in the output that you would like to track, and use the Azure Digital Twins Explorer application to query for and view the properties.